 The James E. Shepard Memorial Library contains 500,597 volumes and 140,200 federal and state documents.
 Periodical subscriptions total 1,928.
 Several microform collections and an extensive inventory of full-text electronic databases are among the library's non-print resources.
 Some of the electronic databases are remotely accessible.

 In 1950, the library acquired the Martin Collection of books and pamphlets on African American history, literature and culture.
 Many of the titles and editions found in the famous Schomburg Collection are duplicated in the outstanding Martin Collection.
 Textbooks, curriculum guides, and non-print items in the field of education are housed in the Curriculum Materials Center (CMC).
-Videocassettes and audiotapes are also part of the CMC collection.

-The Music Library, located on the third floor of the Edwards Music Building, contains an excellent collection of instrumental and vocal music, orchestral scores and records, in addition to carefully selected books in the field of music.
+The Music Library, located on the third floor of the Edwards Music Building, contains an excellent collection of instrumental and vocal music, orchestral scores, and records, in addition to carefully selected books in the field of music.
 The Music Library is a branch of the Shepard Library.

-Since its construction in 1950 at the center of the campus, the Shepard Library has served as the primary resource for teaching, research, and scholarship at NCCU.
+Since its construction in 1950 at the center of the campus, the Shepard Library has served as the primary resource for teaching, research and scholarship at NCCU.
 A major expansion of the building in 1976 increased the total number of square feet to 104,364.
 In 2001, Information Technology Services designated the Library as the location for the main student computer laboratory.
 Wireless technology provides internet access throughout the facility.

-Although changes have occurred in the library environment with the appearance of new formats and emerging technologies, traditional values of helpful, supportive, individualized service remain firmly entrenched in the culture of the libraries at NCCU.
+Although changes have occurred in the library with the appearance of new formats and emerging technologies, traditional values of helpful, supportive, individualized service remain firmly entrenched in the culture of the libraries at NCCU.